Teoneag/Splitty_TU-Delft_OOP-Project/README.md

 - demo online

 ## Done
+- undo (use stack): 15m -> 1h
+  - read documentation + examples: 5m
+  - implement undo for all pages: 10m
 - mnemonic parsing and accelerators (add to shortcuts page + make them work for all pages and all languages): 15m -> 32m
   - read documentation + examples: 5m
   - make list of shortcuts + display them in the shortcuts page: 5m